spevans/swift-project1/README.md

 - Scans PCI bus
 - Initialises timer and keyboard

+Currently working on implementing pthread functions and getting simple tasks up and running.

 ## How to build it

-Curently it only builds on linux.
+Currently it only builds on linux.
 It requires:

 * clang
 * xorriso
 * mtools
 * nasm (known to work with 2.11.09rc1 but earlier should be ok)

-Swift 3.0 is also required along with a special version to disable the red zone.
+A normal Swift 3.0 [snapshot](https://swift.org/download/#snapshots) is also required along with a special version to disable the red zone.
 See [here](doc/development.md#red-zone) to build a swift compiler and stdlib with red-zone disabled.

-If you install the swift compiler into a different directory to `~/usr` then edit `SWIFTDIR` in `Makedefs`
+You should now have 2 compilers installed, one in `~/swift-kernel` and the other where ever you installed the snapshot (I install it and symlink `~/swift-3`)

+Edit the `Makedefs` file and alter the `SWIFT3` and `SWIFTDIR` as appropriate

 then:
 ```